Free Kitchen Hacks eBook

 fudgy matcha brownies surrounded by bright pink flowers

-With the perfect earthy and caffeinated flavor addition swirled into the best-ever brownie batter, this unique brownie will have you totally obsessed with matcha-flavored baked goods.
-They’re gooey, fudgy, and out-of-this-world delish.
+With the perfect earthy tea-like flavor addition swirled into the best-ever brownie batter, this unique brownie will have you totally obsessed with matcha-infused foods (see this Honey Matcha French Toast next!).

 fudgy baked matcha brownies lined up on parchment paper

-Matcha Brownies Ingredients
+Matcha Brownies Ingredient Highlights

 Matcha Brownies Tips and Tricks

-Creaming your fat (in this case butter and oil) and the sugar together doesn’t just combine these ingredients together smoothly, it actually aerates them.
+Creaming your fat (in this case butter and oil) and sugar together doesn’t just combine these ingredients together smoothly, it actually aerates them.

 Adding these air pockets is a super-effective way to get that soft and chewy fudgy brownie texture.
 Use your hand mixer on high to get the butter-oil-sugar mixture nice and smooth.

-Next up—more moisture.
+Next up, more moisture.
 Add your eggs and vanilla extract and beat again with your hand mixer until well-combined.

 It’s always a great idea to crack your eggs into a separate bowl first to avoid eggshells.
 But hey, if you wanna live on the wild side, who am I to judge?